 Voiding diaries are recommended for a wide range of urological conditions.
 The combined addressable population in the US alone exceeds 80 million people.

 Over 45% of P users log from their Apple Watch.
 Tap your wrist on the way to the bathroom, and you’re done in 2 seconds.
-No measuring cups, no urgency scales, no multi-field forms.
+No measuring cups required, no urgency scales, no multi-field forms.
 This matters because compliance is the #1 challenge with voiding diaries.
 A diary only works if you actually fill it in.

 A 2024 study presented at the International Continence Society conference evaluated 10 bladder diary apps and found concerning results: